django-oscar/django-oscar/docs/source/howto/how_to_create_a_custom_condition.rst

     create_condition(BasketOwnerCalledBarry)

-Now you should see this range in the dashboard when creating/updating an offer.
+Now you should see this condition in the dashboard when creating/updating an offer.

 Deploying custom conditions
 ---------------------------